yysun/apprun-site/src/pages/esm.md

 ## Dynamic Module Loading

 ES module can be statically imported or dynamically imported.
-The main reason to use ES module in AppRun Site is to dynamically import the modules.
+The main reason to use the ES module in AppRun Site is to import the modules dynamically.

-Dynamic import is a JavaScript language feature that enables lazy-loading of modules.
+Dynamic import is a JavaScript language feature that enables the lazy-loading of modules.
 It introduces a new function-like form of import returns a promise of the requested modules that you can use to import modules when they are needed.

 E.g., the _about_ component is only loaded when the _/about_ routing event is published.